 The fat bike idea was born in Alaska more than 30 years ago, during a race over more than 300 kilometres of Arctic terrain.
 To get through heavy snow, the participants experimented with home-built creations where they had combined two or three tires at the front and back.
 It all started somewhere there, but a lot has happened since then, and the modern fat bike is anything but a home build.
 The fat bike is a mountain bike specially designed to take you through all kinds of landscapes: through woodlands, along beaches, on mountain trails, through snow, mud and sand.
 That is why the tyres are so wide.
 Pontus hands us a head torch each.
 It will be dark very soon, and once darkness creeps in it advances quickly.
 The days are short this time of year.

 Under the northern lights

 After following Vindelälven, we come to a forest.
 We turn on our head torches before continuing into the darkness.
 We bike along a frozen trail until the landscape opens up again in front of us: marshland.
 Pontus stops and asks us to turn off our head torches.

 – Look up, he says, and we turn our faces towards the sky.
-The sky is lit up by sparkling shades of green.
+Sparkling shades of green lit up the sky.
 There she is, the queen of the dark: Aurora Borealis.
 The Northern Lights.
 She never fails to enchant.

 – Have you ever biked on a fat bike across a frozen marsh underneath the northern lights?
 Pontus smiles.